The distribution of large quadratic character sums and applications: Introduction

 \subsection{Acknowledgments}

 The author would like to thank Andrew Granville for useful discussions.
+We would also like to thank the anonymous referee for carefully reading the paper and for their comments and suggestions.
 This work was completed while the author was on a D\'el\'egation CNRS at the IRL3457 CRM-CNRS in Montr\'eal.
 We would like to thank the CNRS for its support and the Centre de Recherches Math\'ematiques for its excellent working conditions.